CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 - When `ANNEAL_STAGES = 0`, PepAD uses `KBT_SEQ` and `KBT_SHEETMOVE`.
 - When annealing is enabled, it instead uses the corresponding `HIGH` and `LOW` values.
 - All kBT values must be positive, and each high value must be greater than or equal to its low value.
 - ARVO is the geometric algorithm used to calculate solvent-accessible surface area. `ESURF_MODE = 1` performs a full calculation after each MC move. `ESURF_MODE = 2` reuses cached values and recalculates only the local region affected by a mutation, making the non-polar solvation energy calculation slightly faster.
+In current PepAD version, both `ESURF_MODE = 1` and `ESURF_MODE = 2` are both extremely computationally expensive.

 ### Amino acid compositions